Occupational needs of students with Autism in the university environment

 - Measure the impact of the university environment on these leisure interests and occupations as measured by the occupational self-assessment and occupational questionnaire

 - Measure the level of participation in college activities amongst students with ASD as measured by the college student questionnaire and the ICF questionnaire

 - Utilize the findings to inform programme development for students with ASD.

-The number of students with autism attending Irish universities has risen dramatically over the past number of years, for example in Trinity College Dublin in 2008 there were 14 students compared to 40 in 2012.
-While universities around the world have published guidelines for service provision for these students – this is often limited to the academic side to college and often fails to capture the whole student experience.
-Knowledge of best practice in university education for learners with autism, which is directly informed by the student voice, remains limited and therefore this research seeks to uncover this.
+The number of students with autism attending Irish universities has risen dramatically over the past number of years, for example at Trinity College Dublin in 2008 there were 14 students compared to 40 in 2012.
+While universities around the world have published guidelines for service provision for these students – this is often limited to the academic side of college and often fails to capture the whole student experience.
+Knowledge of best practices in university education for learners with autism, which is directly informed by the student's voice, remains limited and therefore this research seeks to uncover this.